Lao People's Revolutionary Party: Origins and the National Democratic Revolution (1945–1975)

-The forerunner of the LPRP was the Indochinese Communist Party (ICP), which was established by the Vietnamese leader Ho Chi Minh in February 1930 on orders from the Communist International (Comintern).
+The forerunner of the LPRP was the Indochinese Communist Party (ICP), which was established by the revolutionary Vietnamese leader Ho Chi Minh in February 1930 in order to organize a coordinated, grassroots fighting force against French domination of Indochina, in cooperation with and with the support of the Communist International (Comintern).
 The ICP was tasked "to wipe out feudal remnants, to distribute land to the tillers, to overthrow imperialism and to make Indochina completely independent."

-Dominated by the Vietnamese, the ICP was originally named the "Vietnamese Communist Party", which was changed due to the Comintern's displeasure with the organisation's tone of Vietnamese nationalism and the Comintern's belief that the workers of Vietnam, Cambodia, and Laos had more in common than had differences.
+Dominated by the Vietnamese, the ICP was originally named the "Communist Party of Vietnam", which was changed due to the Comintern's displeasure with the organisation's tone of Vietnamese nationalism and the Comintern's belief that the laborers of Vietnam, Cambodia, and Laos had more in common than had differences.

 Despite its claims to be an Indochinese party, the ICP remained a completely Vietnamese-dominated one until after its formal dissolution on 11 November 1945, on which date the Indochinese National Democratic Revolution was proclaimed.
 Throughout its previous existence, the ICP had had no Cambodian or Laotian members.
 In 1946, a concerted drive was begun by the underground ICP to recruit Laotian communist cadres.
-Half-Vietnamese Kaysone Phomvihan, the LPRP General Secretary from 1955 until he died in 1992, was recruited sometime in 1946–47 while a student at the University of Hanoi.
+Half-Vietnamese Kaysone Phomvihan, the LPRP General Secretary from 1955 until his death 1992, was recruited sometime in 1946–47 while a student at the University of Hanoi.
 However, the lack of Lao representation among the underground ICP would remain a problem; and by February 1951 only 81 of the 2,091 members were Lao.